Observable Statistical Mechanics: Results

+We proceed by introducing the Equilibrium Equations of Observable Statistical Mechanics, together with their general solution and an ensuing prediction.

-The technical problem can be tackled using the Lagrange multipliers technique \cite{reichl_modern_2016}.
+The constrained maximization of $\tilde{S}_A$ can be solved using the Lagrange multipliers techniques \cite{reichl_modern_2016, anza_information-theoretic_2017}.
 As discussed above, we keep only the normalization of probabilities and average energy constraints.
-After some algebraic manipulations, one obtains the following equilibrium equations, whose solution $p_j^{eq}$ is expected to characterize the equilibrium value of $p_j(t)$ when $t > \tau_{eq}$:
+After various algebraic manipulations, which are detailed in the Methods section \ref{subsec:EEs_derivation}, we find that when a highly-degenerate observable $A$ satisfies the MOEP its distribution $p_j^{DE}$ will obey the following Equilibrium Equation: